Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Formalizing Vector Intrinsics in Alive2

-When we fielded this tester, it rapidly found $11$ cases where our semantics produced an incorrect result.
+We made heavy use of randomized differential testing to ensure that our new intrinsics correctly implement the intended semantics.
+Each iteration of our tester randomly chooses constant inputs to a single vector intrinsic and then: \begin{enumerate} \item Creates a small LLVM function passing the chosen inputs to the intrinsic. \item Evaluates the effect of the function using LLVM's JIT compilation infrastructure~\cite{orc}.
+The effect is always to produce a concrete value, since the inputs are concrete. \item Converts the LLVM function into Alive2 IR and then asks Alive2 whether this is refined by the output of the JITted code. \end{enumerate} Any failure of refinement indicates a bug.
+When we fielded this tester, it rapidly found $11$ cases where our semantics produced an incorrect result, usually for some edge case.
 For example, the semantics for \texttt{pavg} were incorrect when the sum overflowed.
 It also found three cases where \tool{} generated SMT queries that failed to typecheck.
 For example, we set the wrong lane size when parameterizing the semantics for \texttt{psra.w} and \texttt{psra.d}, causing the solver to reject our malformed queries.
 After we fixed these $14$ bugs, extensive testing failed to find additional defects.